Jagruth2/UserRegistration/README.md

                      ARCHITECHURE:

 Used SpringBoot and Maven with help of eclipse IDE to create this Application.
-I have used mainly 4 java classes
+I have used mainly 4 java classes:

 Customer.class to create and get the details of the customer.

 CustomerController.class to create POST and GET methods.

-DynamoDBConfig.class to validate AWS and DynamoDB configutations CustomerDao.class to map DynamoDB database
+DynamoDBConfig.class to validate AWS and DynamoDB configutations

+CustomerDao.class to map DynamoDB database

-created local user-create-0.0.1-SNAPSHOT.jar java file which can be used as microservice.
+Created local user-create-0.0.1-SNAPSHOT.jar java file which can be used as microservice.

 Next downloaded the Docker Desktop application and installed it.
 With the help of windows powershell opened from this project location I have created the docker image and pushed it Docker Hub as a repository.